 Please note: we do not provide feedback to applicants about their application materials or interviews

-Sydney is currently a third year doctoral student at University of Missouri – Kansas City under the advisement of Dr. Kimberly J. Langrehr where her research interests center on racial-ethnic socialization in transracial and mono racial families.
+Sydney is currently a fourth year doctoral student at University of Missouri – Kansas City under the advisement of Dr. Kimberly J. Langrehr where her research interests center on racial-ethnic socialization in transracial and mono racial families.
 She is passionate about professional service and serves as APAGS Advocacy Coordinating Team’s Southeast Regional Advocacy Coordinator and APAGS Convention Committee member.
 She loves coffee, dual monitors, and mornings.
 You can reach Sydney at email@example.com.

 Mirella J. Flores

-Mirella is a third-year doctoral student in the UMKC counseling psychology program.
+Mirella is a fourth-year doctoral student in the UMKC counseling psychology program.
 Mirella is originally from Peru but grew up in West Palm Beach, Florida, and earned her B.S. in Psychology from the University of Florida.
 Her research interests focus on the influence of interpersonal violence and discrimination on the mental health of individuals with multiple intersecting marginalized identities, with a particular emphasis on the experiences of transgender people of color and sexual minority people of color.

 Transgender People of Color’s experiences with sexual objectification: A grounded study.